jodehavi/azureunleashed/README.md

 # Azure Unleashed
-Artifacts for the Azure Unleashed Sessions - reference architecture and guidance of moving a real word application into Azure and modernizing it
+Artifacts for the Azure Unleashed Session - Containerize your application.
+Guidance of moving an application into Azure via containers.

-1. Fabrikam Bookstore

-    This is a bookstore application.
+The app is called Fabrikam Bookstore.
+This is a bookstore application that is relatively simple.
+It lists books and allows users to purchase them.
 Built in PHP using the Laravel Framework.
 Backend is a MySQL Database.

-    Details on how to setup the initial bookstore app are [here](Fabrikam-Bookstore/readme.md)
+Details on how to setup the initial bookstore app locally are [here](Fabrikam-Bookstore/readme.md)

 ## Deploy Lab VM
 This template will deploy the lab vm with all required components pre-installed (git, docker, azure cli 2.0, etc)